 Promising developments have also been made with regard to the materials.
 Or to be more precise, the materials silicon carbide (SiC) and gallium nitride (GaN).
 These materials enable production of components that are smaller and also more efficient.
 As a result, they are extremely useful in efficiency-driven applications, such as charging stations for e-cars.
 Infineon is already developing highly efficient SiC modules.
 These have quickly established themselves in the solar industry where there is a similarly high demand for higher levels of efficiency.
 The experiences acquired there were used to develop highly efficient circuits which are now used in electric mobility.
 Innovative technology from Infineon can be found in new charging stations for e-cars, which should reduce charging time from three hours to a few minutes.

-The first charging stations still able, despite their manageable size, to provide sufficient charge to the cells of modern e-cars for 100 km in less than five minutes are already installed in Germany.
+The first charging stations which are able to provide sufficient charge to the cells of modern e-cars for 100 km in less than five minutes, despite their manageable size, are already installed in Germany.
 Just in time for the first vehicles that fulfill the high standards necessary for fast charging.
 This will make driving and charging e-cars much more attractive.
-That’s because long waiting times during charging and short ranges will be a thing of the past.
-Instead, the modern e-car will be plugged into one of the many ultra high power chargers for just seven minutes to charge for a further 200 kilometers.
-But regardless of the exact timing: In the future, thanks to technical innovations, motorists will experience a new and, above all, sustainable dimension of freedom and flexibility.
+A fact that has also been recognized by the German government which is now supporting the expansion of fast-charging stations on the Autobahn (highway) and in remote regions with a total of 2 billion euros.
+Because of that, long waiting times during charging and short ranges will be a thing of the past.

 SiC is a compound semiconductor material which improves the efficiency of power electronics in a revolutionary way in a host of applications.
 The reason: Up to 80 percent lower switching losses generate better performance, increase the power density, and reduce the size and costs of the system.